skip navigation

 • Face shields are highly recommended when playing infield positions.
 You can find these at sporting goods stores.
 There may be limited quantities available for community/team usage.

-• If you have a batting helmet or softball bat you prefer, you can bring it with you.
-Otherwise, all gear is provided.
+• If you have your own batting helmet or softball bat, bring it .

 • Athletic shorts or softball shorts/pants are recommended.